 Though mainly a clarinet and bass clarinet player, he also doubles on the saxophone and flute.
 He currently is the clarinet coach at Garey High School in Pomona.
 Jose has performed in many venues including the Citizens Bank Arena, Rose Parade, Greek Theatre, and the Walt Disney Concert Hall.
 He was very involved in the music department at Cal Poly Pomona being involved in several performing ensembles such as the wind ensemble, concert band, jazz band, soul ensemble, saxophone choir, and MIDI ensemble.
 Jose was also the vice president of the music board as well as the vice president and treasurer of the school’s NAFME club.

 Though Jose was a Cal Poly student, he had the pleasure to perform with several other college ensembles – Citrus College wind symphony, Pomona College band, and the Cal State LA wind ensemble.
 Jose has also had the honor of being in the Pasadena College Rose Parade Honor Band (2012 and 2013), the South Coast Youth Symphony Orchestra (2012), and the Western/Northwestern College Band Directors National Association Honor Band (2016 and 2018).

 Kevin Truong – Visual Caption Head

-Kevin Truong is currently a Trombone Performance major at Cal Poly Pomona, where he has had the pleasure of working with great Trombone pedagogues, such as Ralph Sauer.
+Kevin Truong is currently a Music Performance major for Bass Trombone at Cal Poly Pomona, where he studies with Dr. Lori Stuntz.

-Kevin looks forward to share his knowledge and passion for the activity with the Royal Cavaliers.
+Kevin looks forward to sharing his knowledge and passion for the activity with the Royal Cavaliers organization.